 This Award is granted under and governed by the terms and conditions of the Plan.
 You acknowledge and agree that the Plan has been introduced voluntarily by the Company and in accordance with its terms it may be amended, cancelled, or terminated by the Company, in its sole discretion, at any time.
-This Award under the Plan is a one-time benefit and does not create any contractual or other right to receive an award of Stock Appreciation Rights or benefits in lieu of such Award in the future.
+This Award under the Plan is a one-time benefit and does not create any contractual or other right to receive a Performance Share Award or benefits in lieu of such Award in the future.
 Future awards, if any, will be at the sole discretion of the Company, including, but not limited to, the timing of the award, the number of shares and vesting provisions.